 Isolation, boredom and loneliness can be real problems for newly arrived refugees.
 We do what we can to help local Syrian families make British friends, mix with other SVRP families in the region, and get out and about to see their new adoptive country.
 Find out more about our social support.

-- Trips to Leeds to access halal meat, spices etc
+- Trips to Leeds to access halal meat, foodstuffs, clothing, furniture etc

 - Assisting with the online sourcing of household equipment, second-hand furniture, etc